News

 World Weather Attribution (WWA) study underscoring the importance of investment in weather stations and climate science for Africa

-WWA scientists said that “Of a total of seven World Weather Attribution studies that produced inconclusive results, four focused on weather events in Africa”, while the researchers said “Investment in climate science and weather stations in Africa is needed to help countries understand changing extremes and prepare for the future” as part of a rapid study of recent disastrously heavy rainfall in Kinshasa province that the IFRC Africa region said caused 33 deaths.
+World Weather Attribution (WWA)highlighted that “of a total of seven WWA studies that produced inconclusive results, four focused on weather events in Africa”, while “investment in climate science and weather stations in Africa is needed to help countries understand changing extremes and prepare for the future”.
+Their recent study of the April 2025 disastrously heavy rainfall in Kinshasa province that caused 33 deaths found that similar downpours are expected every two years and could become heavier with climate change, but the scientists could not quantify its influence because of a lack of reliable data characteristic of the Sub-Saharan Africa, as well as inadequate performance of climate models.

 The floods in Kinshasa follow a worsening humanitarian situation in eastern DRC, where ongoing violence has resulted in thousands of deaths and the displacement of millions since January.
 Image by MONUSCO/Aubin Mukoni